CaptainMayotoast/homelab-ansible/homelab-services-ansible/README.md

 Jan 21, 2024
 - Connected Gitea to Jenkins by the Gitea plugin
 - Stepped through the "all" playbook starting somewhere in the Gitea role, because fact setting is stored in memory, so running Gitea and Jenkins playbooks separately was not working.
 It appears that JCasC is correct for setting the right Gitea API token

+Jan 22, 2024
+- Performed some minor tweaks on Gitea installation.
+There seems to be a weird state Gitea enters with enough modification of the `Jenkins` user.
+- [Mirroring](https://docs.gitea.com/usage/repo-mirror) is simple.
+Create a personal access token (in BitBucket) and add as a migration (repo settings, "Mirror Settings").
+Once the repo is migrated, p[convert](https://github.com/go-gitea/gitea/issues/7609#issuecomment-1469560266) the repo to a "regular" repo (otherwise, the repo is read-only).
+Then, add under "Mirror Settings", a "push mirror".
+The same access token from the git service (i.e. BitBucket) can be used as the password.